 The changing appearance of white paint in different lights is a function of colour temperature, with blues being “cool” and oranges being “warm”.
 When we know what the colour temperature of the light in a room tends to be, we can anticipate the light’s effect on colour–whether it will make the colour more blue or orange–and pick colours accordingly.
 With white paint reflecting the complete spectrum of light, it’s particularly subject to changing with the colour temperature of light.
 But it’s not the only paint colour that does so.
 In a room with a north-facing window, we can expect a full day of cool light.
 Should you not wish to use a white paint, we suggest two solutions.

 The first is to accept that the room will have a cool colour, and embrace it.
 Cool light can’t change that which is already cold.
-The on-trend colour celadon, that we mentioned earlier in this article would function in a cool-light room.
+The on-trend colour celadon, which we mentioned earlier in this article, would function in a cool-light room.
 It’s even possible to paradoxically achieve warmth from a cool colour, such as with this timeless shade of blue.

 The second solution is to choose a colour that isn’t impacted by light.
 In the same way that white reflects the full spectrum of light, and therefore changes with the temperature of light, darker colours reflect the least light, and change the least with the colour temperature.
 This solution grants us two paths: one towards brighter colours and one towards darker neutrals.